hashicorp/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 purpose SSD), "gp3" (general purpose SSD that needs `iops` independently) or "io1" (provisioned IOPS SSD).
 The default is "io1" if `iops` is specified, "gp2" if not.
+* `storage_throughput` - (Optional) The speed at which reads and writes are performed.
+Setting this implies a storage_type of "gp3", The default is 500 for `allocated_storage` greater than or equal to 400.
 * `tags` - (Optional) A map of tags to assign to the resource.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
 * `timezone` - (Optional) Time zone of the DB instance. `timezone` is currently only supported by Microsoft SQL Server.
 The `timezone` can only be set on